Validators¶

 Passes if: Every path in brief.json's files_to_change is covered by at least one source.

-Fails if: One or more required files have not been written, with each missing path listed in the error.
+Fails if: One or more required files have not been written, with each missing path listed in the error and two remediation options:

 Path matching is case-insensitive and normalises leading ./ so ./src/main.go and src/main.go are treated as the same file.
 Absolute/relative mismatches (e.g. /project/src/main.go vs src/main.go) are handled via suffix matching.